YassineElALAMI/Water-Segmentation-from-Sentinel-2-images-Using-TensorFlow-U-Net/README.md

 - Missing model file: ensure `models/unet_water_best.keras` exists
 - Import errors: run `pip install -r requirements.txt`
 - TensorFlow CPU notices: informational logs about available CPU instructions are expected
+- Streamlit import errors: also install `streamlit_app/requirements_streamlit.txt`
+- If you get a tuple unpack/predict error in Streamlit, ensure `predict_mask` is called with `model=` keyword when you need the third argument to be the model instance.

 ## 🗂️ Git Tips (large files)